 Now, the water-based version has some advantages worth mentioning.
 It’s less toxic, which is a plus for both you and the environment, and it’s a breeze to clean up after use.
 However, it’s essential to note that it may not deliver quite as tough of a finish as its solvent-based counterpart.

 A lacquer finish, regardless of the type you choose, can give wood a beautiful, deep shine.
 It is also one of the most durable finishes available, making it a good choice for high-traffic areas such as dining tables.
 Lacquer is also heat resistant, which means you can confidently use it on dining tables without worrying about the occasional encounter with hot dishes or plates.

 Applying lacquer is a multi-step process, but the results are worth the effort.

 The first step is to sand the wood thoroughly.
 This will create a smooth surface for the lacquer to adhere to.
 Next, apply a coat of primer and allow it to dry completely.
 Once the primer is dry, you can begin applying the lacquer itself.

-For best results, apply several thin coats rather than one thick coat.
-Allow each coat to dry completely before applying the next.
+For the best outcome, remember to go with several thin coats rather than one thick one.
+Give each coat enough time to dry completely before adding the next.